 If you just signed up for the Starwood Preferred Guest card and qualified for the sign-up bonus, you can use your Starpoints (assuming availability at the property) to book a room.
 Both the Swan and Dolphin are in Starwood Category 4, meaning you’d need 10,000 points per room per night.
 The Starwood program is also ideal for longer rewards stays; if you book five consecutive nights with rewards, the fifth night is free.

-If you don’t have enough points, you can at least earn extra Starwood points on your stay by using the Preferred Guest card.
+If you don’t have enough points (or there’s no availability at these popular hotels this close in), you can at least earn extra Starwood points on your stay by using the Preferred Guest card.
 The card gets you 2 Starpoints per dollar spent, in addition to whatever bonus points you get from your Starwood Status.
 That lets you bank points for your next vacation.
 If your next vacation doesn’t involve Starwood, don’t worry – the card lets you transfer directly to Starwood’s airline, partners, too.

 American Express cards (if you’re going to Universal Studios)

 American Express and Universal have a partnership that grants cardholders some unique benefits.
-Examples include:
+Past examples have included

 - Access to special events, if you bought your park tickets or annual pass with an American Express card